luis-colman/text-changes-for-spas/README.md

 ![Image description](https://github.com/luis-colman/text-changes-for-spas/blob/master/images/create_extension.png)

-3. Copy the content of the JSON of this repository.
+3. Copy the content of the JSON of the repository [Text Changes for SPAs](https://github.com/luis-colman/text-changes-for-spas/blob/master/config.json).

 4. Paste the code in the "**_Create Extension From JSON_**" field and click "**_Create Extension_**".